SlimGIS/GPSTrackingDemoForMultipleVehicles-Wpf/README.md

-Keywords: gps tracking, vehicle tracking, vehicle moving animation, simulate gps
+Keywords: gps tracking, vehicle tracking, vehicle status

 # Animated GPS Tracking with Multiple Vehicles

-Are you looking for a prototype that could track GPS signal of vehicles?
+<desc>Are you looking for a prototype that could track GPS signal of vehicles?
 The vehicles move with animation on their own speed and want to control the speed of GPS scene.
+This guide will introduce you how easy to build GPS tracking application to monitor the vehicle driving status.</desc>

 [This project](https://github.com/SlimGIS/GPSTrackingDemoForMultipleVehicles-Wpf) represents what you are looking for.
 First let's see a [video on YouTube](https://youtu.be/vbf1wP0IMcw) about it.